QubesOS/qubes-doc/user/how-to-guides/backup-emergency-restore-v4.md

         vm1/whitelisted-appmenus.list.000.enc
         dom0-home/dom0user.000.enc

-    **To extract only specific VMs:** Each VM in the backup file has its path listed in `qubes.xml.000.enc`.
-Decrypt it.
-(In this example, the password is `password`.)

-        [user@restore ~]$ cat backup-header | grep backup-id
-        backup-id=20190128T123456-1234
-        [user@restore ~]$ scrypt dec -P qubes.xml.000.enc qubes.xml.000
-        Please enter passphrase: 20190128T123456-1234!qubes.xml.000!password
-        [user@restore ~]$ tar -i -xvf qubes.xml.000

-    Now that you have the decrypted `qubes.xml.000` file, search for the `backup-path` property inside of it.
-With the `backup-path`, extract only the files necessary for your VM (`vmX`).

-        [user@restore ~]$ tar -i -xvf qubes-backup-2015-06-05T123456 \
-            backup-header backup-header.hmac vmX/

- 2. Set the backup passphrase environment variable.
+ 3. Set the backup passphrase environment variable.
 While this isn't strictly required, it will be handy later and will avoid saving the passphrase in the shell's history.

         [user@restore ~]$ read -r backup_pass

- 3. Verify the integrity of `backup-header`.
+ 4. Verify the integrity of `backup-header`.
 For compatibility reasons, `backup-header.hmac` is an encrypted *and integrity protected* version of `backup-header`.

         [user@restore ~]$ set +H
         [user@restore ~]$ echo "backup-header!$backup_pass" |\